baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/index.md

 # Forms9Patch

-A suite of elements built to simplify image management and text formatting for your NetStandard, PCL, and Shared Library Xamarin.Forms iOS, Android and UWP applications.
+A suite of elements built to simplify image management, text formatting, PNG generation, PDF generation, and printing for your NetStandard, PCL, and Shared Library Xamarin.Forms iOS, Android and UWP applications.

 ## Overview